 COLUMBIA, Mo. – Temperatures hovering near zero could mean problems with frozen water lines.
 Homeowners should take precautions to prevent pipes from freezing and know to how to thaw frozen pipes safely, according to University of Missouri Extension experts.

-“With temperatures staying well below freezing, even people who have never had a pipe freeze could have problems,” said David Hedrick, director of the MU Extension’s Fire and Rescue Training Institute.
+“With temperatures staying well below freezing, even people who have never had a pipe freeze could have problems,” said David Hedrick, former director of the MU Extension’s Fire and Rescue Training Institute.
 “Any pipes that run along an outside wall may be at additional risk.”

 Water lines in outbuildings without a heat source also could experience freezing, he said.